perl11/cperl/STATUS.md

   [code](http://github.com/perl11/cperl/commits/feature/gh24-new-hash-table)

-  lots of small attempts, but still too hairy. needs a complete hash table rewrite.
+  lots of small attempts, but still too hairy. needs a complete hash table rewrite. getting there, but not yet finished for 5.26.

 * [feature/gh16-multi](https://github.com/perl11/cperl/issues/16)

   [code](http://github.com/perl11/cperl/commits/feature/gh16-multi)

-  class, method and multi keywords but no dispatch, subtyping and type checks yet. in work.
+  class, method, multi, has keywords but no dispatch, subtyping and type checks yet. in work.
+HvCLASS merged to master with 5.26.

 * various more hash tables: